edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

 Almost every supervised machine learning project starts with some kind of dataset.
 Rather than using a pre-made dataset, we will create our own.
 This process provides hands-on experience working with raw data and demonstrates how bias might be introduced into machine learning models.

 > **Note**
 > The data we collect for this workshop will be just enough to build our quick demo.
 As a result, you can expect a model accuracy of only around 90%.
 For most production-ready models, you will need a LOT more data!
 Collecting quality data can be an expensive and time-consuming process.

+> **Note**
+> Also, you are welcome to collect hand gestures other than rock, paper, and scissors.
+Just please keep it clean and under 5 target classes!

 Open the Arduino IDE.
 Go to **Tools > Board > Boards Manager...**.
 Search for "nano 33" in the boards manager pane.
 Install the **Arduino Mbed OS Nano Boards** board package.